knative/eventing/sample/github/README.md

 ko apply -f pkg/sources/github/
 ```

-5. Check that the GitHub is now showing up as an event source and there's an event type for *pullrequests*
+5. Check that the GitHub is now showing up as an event source and there's an event type for *dev.knative.github.pullrequest*

 ```shell
 kubectl get eventsources